per1234/smartpins/README.md

 Perhaps the easiest pin type to explain this is the "Latching" pin.
 A "latch" is something that stays in one state until it is commanded to change to another.
 Imagine then that you only have a simple and cheap "tactile" or "tact" momentary push button.
 The first issue is that they "bounce" - usually rather a lot.
 Imagine also you want one press of the button to turn an LED on and a second (later) press to turn it off.

-Forget the debouncing for a second (or about 15ms...a nerd joke) the "raw" state of the pin is on/off for each press. (it may also be off/on if it is "pulled-up" - **SmartPins** doesn't care which, it reacts to *changes* in the state).
+Forget the debouncing for a second (or usually about 15ms - it's a nerd joke...) the "raw" state of the pin is on/off for each press. (it may also be off/on if it is "pulled-up" - **SmartPins** doesn't care which, it reacts to *changes* in the pin state).
 So we have to show it is "latched" after one on/off sequence and then *un*latched after a subsequent on/off sequence.
-Hence we have four raw inputs, but only two meaningful outputs.
+Hence we have four raw inputs, but only two "meaningful" outputs.
 The meaningful outputs are the "cooked" states.

 Back to the real world: the above is only true with an ideal switch that never bounces.
 So in reality we may get 10 or 15 on/off transitions for the press followed by 7 or 8 for the release, depending on just how "bouncy" the switch is. **SmartPins** irons all of that out and calls you once and only once, providing you with its own internal state "latched" (=1).
 Next time, it calls you back with "unlatched" (=0).

 Referring back to the image of the LED monitor above, the top row of LEDs shows the "raw" state and the bottom row is "cooked".
 If you had a latching pin defined, the top "raw" LED would flicker on/off (usually at least once, due to the bouncing) as you press and release it, but the bottom "cooked" LED will stay on.
 Later, when you repeat this, the raw pin will again flicker on/off but now the cooked pin will go off.

-A "truth table" for a latching pin would look something like this:
+A "state table" for a latching pin would look something like this:

 RAW| COOKED
 ---|---